standenboy/d/README.md

 To do this you can use `dic` (D Init Compiler)

-Then to run the code you can use the interpriter `d`
+Then to run the code you can use the interpreter `d`